Bluefalcon04v/LazyReader-Project/README.md

 ## Task
-- I needed a text reader cause i'm lazy and i love to hear AUDIOBOOKS or Pdf (now you know why i named it as *LazyREADER*).
+- I needed a text reader cause i'm lazy and i love to hear **AUDIOBOOKS** (now you know why i named it as *LazyREADER*).
-- All available text readers have *words limits* on it and they sell the Premium Subcription to remove that word limits.
+- All available text readers have **words limits** on it and they sell the Premium Subcription to remove word limits.
-- even after getting Premium Subcription they don't let us customize the Reader according to us.
+- Even after getting Premium Subcription they don't let you to do **customize** the App according to your liking.
-So that's why i decided to make a READING website by myself.
-And here we are!! 😁
+So that's why i decided to make a **READING website** by myself.
+And here i'm are!! 😁
+- It's open so that you guys can also **folk** it and use it as you want ❤❤.
 ___

 ## Summary